About the NAEP Mathematics Assessment

 Reporting the Results

-Results are reported for students overall and for selected demographic groups such as by race/ethnicity, gender, and students' eligibility for the National School Lunch Program (NSLP).
-Results for the NSLP have been reported since 2003 when the quality of the data on students' eligibility for the program improved.
+Results are reported for students overall and for selected demographic groups, such as by race/ethnicity, gender, and students' eligibility for the National School Lunch Program (NSLP).
+Results for the NSLP have been reported since 2003, when the quality of the data on students' eligibility for the program improved.
 As a result of the passage of the Healthy, Hunger-Free Kids Act of 2010, schools can use a new universal meal service option, the "Community Eligibility Provision" (CEP).
 Through CEP, eligible schools can provide meal service to all students at no charge, regardless of economic status and without the need to collect eligibility data through household applications.
 CEP became available nationwide in the 2014â€“2015 school year; as a result, the percentage of students categorized as eligible for NSLP has increased in comparison to 2013.
+Because students' eligibility for NSLP may be underreported at grade 12, the results are not included in this report.
 Therefore, readers should interpret NSLP trend results with caution.

 Read more about how student groups are defined and how to interpret NAEP results from the mathematics assessment.

-NAEP reports results using widely accepted statistical standards; findings are reported based on a statistical significance level set at .05 with appropriate adjustments for multiple comparisons.
+NAEP reports results using widely accepted statistical standards; findings are reported based on a statistical significance level set at .05, with appropriate adjustments for multiple comparisons.
 Only those differences that are found to be statistically significant are referred to as "higher" or "lower."
-When state/jurisdiction results are compared to the nation, appropriate adjustments are made for part-whole comparisons.
+At grades 4 and 8, when state/jurisdiction results are compared to the nation, appropriate adjustments are made for part-whole comparisons.
 In addition, a part-whole relationship exists between the TUDA district samples and large city, state, and national samples.
 Therefore, when individual TUDA district results are compared to results for large city, a state, or the nation, the significance tests appropriately reflect this dependency.

 A scale score that is significantly higher or lower in comparison to an earlier assessment year is reliable evidence that student performance has changed.
 NAEP is not, however, designed to identify the causes of change in student performance.
 Although comparisons are made in students' performance based on demographic characteristics and educational experiences, the comparisons cannot be used to establish a cause-and-effect relationship between the characteristic or experience and achievement.
 Many factors may influence student achievement, including educational policies and practices, available resources, and the demographic characteristics of the student body.
 Such factors may change over time and vary among student groups.